MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-feedback.md

     1. Bookmarks are useful for content sources having a high-quality landing page and a limited variety of search terms, so that the user community gets a high-quality result from the bookmark and can then efficiently find what they are looking for.
     1. Q&A are useful for individual answers that are fairly frequent, yet do not change.
     1. Connectors are useful for content sources with a wide variety of content and wide variety of search terms.
-1. “The results took too long to load” & “I found a problem” may be indicators of a wider problem.
+1. “The results took too long to load” & “I found a problem” may be indicators of a broader problem.
 Looking for this feedback daily may help and if multiple cases appear, you can verify the search experience for yourself and open a support case with Microsoft if needed.
-This type of feedback is also important to Microsoft and is a good reason to flow all feedback to us.
+This type of feedback is also important to Microsoft and is an excellent reason to flow all feedback to us.
 1. “I want to suggest an internal link” can be evaluated for being added as bookmarks or connected content.
-Your first though should be a bookmark; if the bookmark gets high usage, you can consider bringing in content through a connector to enable an even richer search experience.
+Your first thought should be a bookmark; if the bookmark gets high usage, you can consider bringing in content through a connector to enable an even richer search experience.